ratnesh1253/LGMVIP-WEB-TASK-3/README.md

 Usage

-1. Clone the repository:

-   git clone [repository_url]

-2. Open the index.html file in your web browser.
+1. Open the index.html file in your web browser.

-3. Use the calculator by clicking the buttons.
+2. Use the calculator by clicking the buttons.

 Demo